Prohibited Substances Decontamination In VIC

 - Clean wall surfaces, floor surfaces and ceiling surfaces

-Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects of meth in the home.
+Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects in the property.

-Following the remediation process, the property will be retested by a forensic hygienist for methamphetamine and samples will be sent to an independent laboratory for analysis.
+Following the remediation process, the property will be retested by a forensic hygienist and the samples will be sent to an independent laboratory for analysis.

 Jim’s Hazardous Material Removal has put together some important safety tips to follow when trying to remove mould from your home and some easy steps to take to reduce the chance of...